Last Updated on May 14, 2021 by Celeste

-We had a welcomed break after the Acropolis visit.
+We took a break after the Acropolis visit.
 We sat down in a taverna and had the chance to order something to eat or drink.
-After our break we visited the Ancient Agora.
+After our break, we visited the Ancient Agora.

 The site of the Ancient Agora is green and offers lots of shade.
 The vivid explanations of the tour guide brought us back into history and we could imagine what the agora would have looked like in the past.
 The agora shows one reconstructed (not restored!) ‘stoa’.
-At the ancient Agora we visited the very well preserved temple of Hephaestus (also known as Thisio) The reason why this temple is well preserved is that it has been turned later into a Christian church.
-Another interesting fact is that this temple has a roof.
-We listened to the story of the centaurs here.
+At the ancient Agora we visited the very well-preserved temple of Hephaestus (also known as Thisio).

 The last stop of the tour was at the ancient Keramikos Cemetery: one of the most important but least visited monuments in Athens!
 Kerameikos is named after Keramos, son of Dionysios and Ariadne, hero of the potters.
 The area was used continuously for burials from the twelfth century BC for over a thousand years.

-The best part of this Mythology Tour is the story-telling.
+The best part of this Mythology Tour in Athens is the story-telling.
 If you like stories and Greek mythology, this is the tour for you.
-This tour is very nice for children that have been already introduced to mythology.
+This excursion is suitable for children that have been already introduced to mythology.
 Our guide was able to discuss the myths of the monuments but she also reveals what was behind the myths and their meaning.
-I recommend this tour for families with kids of 10 years old and older.